 Get yourself on a routine.
 Try to set certain goals for each day such as 1 hour of reading, 1 hour of exercise, 1 hour of doing something creative, 1 + hours working on the optional activities provided by your teachers on the PM Remote Learning Opportunities Website https://sites.google.com/pennmanor.net/remotelearning/high-school?authuser=0

 Socialize!
-Youth MOVE PA is excited to host a “Youth Virtual Drop-In” that is all about getting some social interaction, even if we can’t go out and do our normal things like school, sports, going to the game store, or hanging with our friends.
+Youth MOVE PA is excited to host a “Youth Virtual Drop-In” that is all about getting some social interaction, even if we can’t go out and do our normal things like school, sports, going to the game, store, or hanging with our friends.
 We know how stressful it can be when our routine is messed up and it is just as frustrating when everyone is talking about Coronavirus as if there might be impending doom!!
 We would like to help you feel better about the outside world and the stress it may bring by meeting new people who join this group.
 We will be talking about ourselves, what we like, and be discussing a specific topic with each other during each meeting.
 This gives us some distraction from the anxiety that can arise from being stuck inside all the time.
-Our meetings will be hosted every Monday and Friday from 1pm to 2pm on Zoom.
+Our meetings will be hosted every Monday from 3:30pm to 4:30pm on Zoom.
 Meetings will be moderated by Zack Karenchak, Tristan Schnoke and Aaron Zimmerman.

 Meeting ID: 410-999-098, Meeting Link: https://zoom.us/j/410999098